2.1.6. Streaming

 ../../../_images/capture.png

-4. Open the file in a program that supports TDMS file reading, visualisation, and processing, such as DIAdem.
+4. Open the file in a program that supports the selected file format, visualisation, and processing, such as DIAdem for TDMS files, or Audacity for WAV.

 ../../../_images/diadem_tdms_file_viewer.png

-1. Get the streaming client for your computer.
+1. Download the streaming client for your computer.
 Clients are located on the board itself and can be downloaded from there.

 ../../../_images/download_client.png

-2. Set the app’s properties & click RUN
+2. Configure the stream properties & click RUN

 ../../../_images/tcp_settings.png

-3. Run the streaming app on a remote computer (copy the IP address from the web interface and choose the required file format).
+3. Execute the streaming client via Command Line or Terminal on a remote computer (copy the IP address from the web interface and choose the required file format).

 rpsa_client.exe -h 192.168.1.29 -p TCP -f ./ -t wav